cdoremus/MyNotes/Spanish Verbs.md

 4. For talking about time and dates

 5. Descriptions in the past
+### Describing a scene

+In contrast with the indefinido, **the imperfecto is used for describing a scene.
+Therefore, the imperfecto gives background information about the situation.**

+*Cuando apuntó al arco, estaba rodeada de jugadoras.*
+When she aimed at the goal, she was surrounded by players.
+### Simultaneous events

+***The imperfecto is also used to describe two things that were happening at the same time.***

+*Mientras la delantera avanzaba, la defensa se compactaba.*
+While the forward was advancing, the defense was closing in (lit. compacting).

+Often when describing a scene, the continuous form of estar is used in the imperfecto with a present participle such as hablando.

+*Estaba hablando con Ana cuando empezó el partido.*
+I was speaking with Ana when the game began.

+*Anoche estábamos viendo la tele cuando llegó Roberto.*
+Last night we were watching TV when Roberto arrived.

+While (*mientras*) and when *(cuando)* are often used in this situation.
 ### Summary:
-The imperfect tense is translated by preceeding the verb with "was" or "use to".
+The imperfect tense is translated by preceding the verb with "was" or "use to".
 Both
 I ***was*** working and
 I ***use to*** work
 is translated to *Trabajaba* in the Spanish imperfect tense.

 In the preterite you would not need any other words.
 I worked would just be *Trabajé*

 ### Regular endings